Application for COPCORD Grant is open until 31 March 2024.

 The Asia Pacific League of Associations for Rheumatology (APLAR) invites applications from physicians from APLAR member societies for its APLAR Community Oriented Program for Control of Rheumatic Diseases (COPCORD) research grant.
-Up to two (2) grants of up to USD 14,000 will be awarded to doctors striving to study rheumatic disease in the community.
+Up to three (3) grants of up to USD 14,000 will be awarded to doctors striving to study rheumatic disease in the community.

 The aims of the grant are to give the researcher an opportunity to study rheumatic disease in the community of their own country of residence.
-This grant is to be used for consumables required for the research and not for salaries or fixed costs.
-It is expected that the research will be completed within one (1) year of the onset.
+This grant is to be used for consumables required for the research, including salaries of assistant(s), but not for fixed costs.
+It is expected that the research will be completed within one (1) year of its initiation.

 All successful awardees are required to submit a full report to the APLAR Executive Committee upon the completion of their research.
 Additionally, they are required to submit the results of the research carried out for presentation at a subsequent APLAR Congress, and for publication as a full scientific article in an international peer-reviewed journal, preferably the International Journal of the Rheumatic Diseases.
 An acknowledgement of the APLAR grant must be included in the manuscript.

 Applicants should demonstrate that how their research will impact improvements in rheumatology care in their community.
 Only complete applications with the correct supporting documents will be accepted.
 The decision of the APLAR Executive Committee on the award of these grants is final.

 For more information on COPCORD please visit: www.copcord.org

 The grant is valid only for Nationals of countries who are members of APLAR (clear of arrears for membership dues)

 The following documents should be enclosed with the application